surister/cratedb-guide/docs/index.md

 :::

 :::{seealso}
 CrateDB and its documentation are open source projects.
-We host the source code and issue tracker on [GitHub].
+Contributions to the pages in this section and subsections are much appreciated.
+If you can spot a flaw, or would like to contribute additional content, you are most welcome.

+You will find corresponding links within the topmost right navigation element on each page, linking to the relevant page where this project is hosted on [GitHub].
 :::